intelsdi-x/swan/docs/install.md

 This will build and install the [Snap](https://github.com/intelsdi-x/snap) plugins in `$GOPATH/bin/` and the experiment binaries in `$HOME/swan/build/` directory.

+## Running tests
+1. SSH into the VM: `vagrant ssh`

+2. Change to the swan directory: `cd ~/swan`

+3. Run the tests: `make test_all`
-To run tests, please refer to the [Swan development guide](development.md).
+For further information about tests, please refer to the [Swan development guide](development.md).

+## Running experiment
-To run the **memcached-sensitivity-profile** experiment, please refer [here](experiments/memcached-sensitivity-profile/README.md) for information about how to configure, run it and explore experiment data.
+To run the **memcached-sensitivity-profile** experiment, please refer [here](../experiments/memcached-sensitivity-profile/README.md) for information about how to configure, run it and explore experiment data.

+## Changing VM parameters or manually running provision scripts
+For details how to change VM parameters or manually run provision scripts, please refer to Vagrant [README](../misc/dev/vagrant/singlenode/README.md).

+## Troubleshooting
+Possible issues that you may encounter are described [here](../misc/dev/vagrant/singlenode/README.md).